 This investing behaviour of not panicking in face of market fall and buying heavily into stocks of good companies at lower attractive prices is the single most important quality expected from stock market investors.
 If an investor develops this quality as a habit, then she can create significant wealth from stock markets.

 5) Institutional Investors are not Always Right.

-Buffett advises the investors against following institutional investors for their investment decisions.
-He establishes that institutional investors are also impacted by market trends and herd behavior present in stock markets.
+Buffett advises investors against following institutional investors for their investment decisions.
+He establishes that institutional investors are also impacted by market trends and herd behaviour present in stock markets.
 A good investor should form her independent views about investing opportunities and keep buying stocks, if available at attractive prices.

 “..in 1971, pension fund managers invested a record 122% of net funds available in equities – at full prices they couldn’t buy enough of them.
 In 1974, after the bottom had fallen out, they committed a then record low of 21% to stocks.”

 “in 1978 pension managers, a group that logically should maintain the longest of investment perspectives, put only 9% of net available funds into equities – breaking the record low figure set in 1974 and tied in 1977. (during 1975-1978 Dow Jones Industrial Average declined from 852 to 805).

 Buffett advises investors to avoid having too many stocks in their portfolio and instead keep their investments in only a few very good stocks.

 “Our policy is to concentrate holdings.
 We try to avoid buying a little of this or that when we are only lukewarm about the business or its price.
 When we are convinced as to attractiveness, we believe in buying worthwhile amounts.”

 7) Avoid Companies Producing Commodity Products without any Sustained Business Advantage (Moat).